WiFi is a practical thing. However, for it to work properly, you should not fall for these misconceptions.

 When the German Telemedia Act was amended in June 2017, many media outlets suddenly wrote about the abolition of "liability for WiFi networks" - in other words, so-called "Stoererhaftung" (Breach of Duty of Care).
 The tenor was: anyone can openly offer their WiFi without having to be liable if other users do something illegal over it.
 It sounds as if WiFi is now a legal vacuum where anyone can do anything without fear of prosecution.
 Of course, it's hard to imagine that the legislature has decided something like this - and in fact it's not.

-So what actually happened?
-Until June 2017, it was possible for lawyers to send warnings with costs if, for example, the upload of copyrighted material such as music or films could be proven via a connection.
-As a provider of open WiFi , one was thus immediately confronted with costs, often in the four-digit range.
-Fortunately, the legislator has put a stop to this practice.
-However, this does not mean that one is generally no longer liable if something illegal happens via one's own connection.
-The law firm in question now merely has to take the regular route, which usually amounts to legal proceedings.
-Several courts have ruled: The mere reference to an open WiFi does not release from liability.
+Fortunately, the legislature has put a stop to this practice.
+However, this does not mean that you are no longer liable if something illegal happens via your own connection.
+The relevant law firm now only has to follow the regular route, which usually ends in court proceedings.
+Several courts have ruled that simply pointing out an open WiFi does not release from liability.

 Conclusion: Contrary to the confusing reports in many media, the liability of the operator of open WiFi has not been lifted.
 Only the first warning is no longer subject to charges.
 WiFi is still not a legal vacuum.